-Best Practices for Online Meetings with AAC Users, by AAC Users
+Tips for Online Meetings with AAC Users, by AAC Users

 These Quick Tips include some of the most important things to keep in mind when planning for meaningful inclusion and participation of our community in digital or online meetings.
-The full version of this guide contains detailed suggestions for improving online meeting access for augmentative and alternative communication (AAC) users and others who may need speech-related meeting accommodations.
+The complete version of this guide contains detailed suggestions for improving online meeting access for augmentative and alternative communication (AAC) users and others who may need speech-related meeting accommodations.

 Give us the time we need.
 Listen.